 The Fed4FIRE+ project is issuing this series of open and competitive calls for experiments with a degree of industrial and/or scientific innovation, relevance for the Fed4FIRE+ federation and an appropriate scale of complexity.
 Independent evaluations of the submitted proposals will be performed, in order to select experiments which will be executed within the project.
 It is required that the experiments are performed by a single organization.

-This 4th Open Call targets one specific category for experiments:
+This continuous Open Call targets only experiments originating from SME's: